 A 250 lb vertical disk spinner that competed in the 2018 season of BattleBots.
 This robot was designed to be low cost, quick to manufacture, and easy to repair .
 The end result was a highly competitive robot that took less than 3 weeks to build.

 Known in English as Cat King, Cat King is a 110kg combat robot which competed in the debut season of This is Fighting Robots.
+While similar in architecture to WAR Hawk 2018.
+Cat King was actually the test platform for WAR Hawk and was used to iron out details for that build.

 Clip of Cat Kings first few matches.